 Fabric Commands

 Fabric includes a number of commands for viewing Fabric configurations, updating Fabric settings and running Fabric processes.
-Fabric commands can be executed from either the Fabric console or via the user code (project implementation) that invokes Fabric commands in the execute() and fetch() methods.
+Fabric commands can be executed either from the Fabric console or via the user code (project implementation) that invokes Fabric commands in the execute() and fetch() methods.

 Fabric Help